kjmjonline/go-minor/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 [stdlib]:   http://pkg.go.dev/std/ "Go standard library"
+[capture]:  #capture "CaptureOutput function"
+[filepath]: #filepath "FilePathInCwd function"
+[ignore]:   #ignore "IgnoreUnused function"
-[setlog]: #setlog "SetGlobalZerologToFile"
+[setlog]:   #setlog "SetGlobalZerologToFile function"
 [rfc3339]:  https://www.ietf.org/archive/id/draft-ietf-sedate-datetime-extended-09.html "RFC 3339 timestamp format"
 [^1]:       _miniscule_, really!